rekindle-blog/rekindle-blog.github.io/_posts/2021-07-30-blood-sports.md

 hidden: false

 ---
 Last week I posted my [first article](https://rekindle.co.za/content/2021-07-22-should-christians-watch-blood-sports "Should We Watch?") in a planned series asking whether Christians should watch blood sports.
 It was a tentative foray that I hoped would stir conversation and further reflection.
 Though I cannot verify the latter among my readers, the article certainly resulted in some useful conversations.
 These will guide the forthcoming posts.
-But before getting to those I want to answer what a common criticism: the analogy between human blood sports and animal fighting has numerous points of breakdown.
+But before getting to those I want to answer what was a common criticism: the analogy between human blood sports and animal fighting has numerous points of breakdown.
 The most significant of these is that human combatants in MMA or boxing choose to fight whereas animals are made to do so against their wills.

 ## The Matter Of Consent